pblack/docs/content/deployment-and-management/deploying-with-s3.md

 * From here, set the `Connect` as `Amazon S3`
 * Now you must fill out the connection settings with everything we just set up.
 * Enter your new bucket’s name in `Bucket` *(e.g, forestry.io)*
-* From the .csv file you downloaded when creating the user, enter the `Access key ID` in `Access Key`
+* From the .csv file you downloaded when creating the user, enter the `Access Key ID` in `Access Key`
 * From the .csv file you downloaded when creating the user, enter the `Secret Access Key` in `Secret`
 * You can optionally enable gzip compression, which decreases the size of your site and works fine for most cases
 * You can optionally add a subpath to your deployment, in case you want to deploy to a sub-directory* (e.g, forestry.io/blog)*